atharvaaalok/geodiff/README.md

         - [x] Fix random seed for replicating results.
     - [x] Merge with main branch.
     - [x] Create a tag and push it to create a release.

+### Stage 3: Implement Latent Vectors for Geometry Representation
+- [ ] Add latent code functionality to Pre-Aux nets.
+- [ ] Add latent code functionality to NICE.
+- [ ] Add test script for training with latent code using autodecoder framework.
+    - [ ] Use NICE for the test script.
+    - [ ] Fit two latent codes to fit two differently rotated squares.
+- [ ] Add latent code functionality to all representations.
+- [ ] Merge with main branch.
+- [ ] Create a tag and push it to create a release.